1. OBJECTIVES OF INTERNAL CONTROL

-Continuous monitoring and testing is needed to help to identify poorly designed or ineffective controls.
-The administration is also responsible for communicating the objectives of internal control and ensuring the organization is committed to sustaining an effective internal control environment.
+Internal control’s three objectives are to ensure the effectiveness and efficiency of operations, the reliability of financial reporting, and compliance with applicable laws and regulations.
+Asset safeguarding is a subset of all three objectives.
+Continuous monitoring and testing are needed to help identify poorly designed or ineffective controls.
+The administration is also responsible for communicating internal control objectives and ensuring the organization is committed to sustaining an effective internal control environment.

-The five components of internal controls include the control environment, administration’s risk assessment, administration’s communication of the controls, control activities and monitoring of the controls.
+The five components of internal controls include the control environment, the administration’s risk assessment, communication of the controls, control activities, and monitoring of the controls.

-The control environment includes the organizational structure, the control framework, the district’s policies and procedures and internal and external influences.
-The tone set by the school district’s board and administration determines the attitude toward the controls of the district.
+The control environment includes the organizational structure, the control framework, the district’s policies and procedures, and internal and external influences.
+The tone set by the school district’s board and administration determines the attitude toward the district’s controls.

 The organizational structure determines the administration’s responsibilities and sets the relationship with the board, which sets the policies.

-• Segregation of duties to help ensure the reliability of the organization’s internal controls, one person should not have access to all stages of a process.
-If there is not proper segregation situations could arise where errors or irregularities occur and go undetected.
+1. Segregation of duties helps ensure the reliability of the organization’s internal controls.
+One person should not have access to all stages of a process.
+If proper segregation is not maintained, situations could arise where errors or irregularities occur and go undetected.

-• Integrity and competence of the personnel performing the duties are key to achieving the desired controls.
+2. Integrity and competence of the personnel performing the duties are key to achieving the desired controls.
 This includes hiring the proper people and continually training personnel.
-It is important to ensure that employees who perform financial tasks have the knowledge and skill to perform their duties.
+Ensuring that employees who perform financial tasks have the knowledge and skills to perform their duties is important.

-The district’s policies set the overall direction of the district.
-Procedures for all areas of financial preparation, reporting, operations, transportation, maintenance, personnel and payroll are needed.
-These policies and procedures will become the basis for the determination of compliance.
+The district’s policies set its overall direction.
+Procedures for all financial preparation, reporting, operations, transportation, maintenance, personnel, and payroll are needed.
+These policies and procedures will become the basis for determining compliance.

-The administration must be cognizant of internal and external factors that could affect controls.
+The administration must be aware of internal and external factors affecting controls.
 Internally, Changes in the organizational structure and policies must be continuously evaluated.
-External influences could include political and legal factors as well as changes in technology.
+External influences could include political and legal aspects and technological changes.

 1. New personnel or new duties for existing personnel